Whoop 5.0 vs Apple Watch

 Dedicated HRV tracker vs do-everything smartwatch

-One device does one thing exceptionally well; the other does everything reasonably well.
-Different philosophies for tracking recovery and performance.
+One device does one thing very well; the other does everything reasonably well.
+Whoop 5.0 now includes SpO2 and temperature sensors in a smaller package.

 Comparison Overview